This Is What You Came For

-"This Is What You Came For" is a song by Scottish DJ Calvin Harris and Barbadian singer Rihanna.
-It was released on 29 April 2016, through Columbia Records and Westbury Road and included on Harris' first compilation album, 96 Months (2024).
-American singer-songwriter Taylor Swift, initially credited with the pseudonym Nils Sjöberg, wrote the song; Harris then produced with Kuk Harrell.
-Rihanna and Harris had previously collaborated on her sixth studio album, Talk That Talk, which included the international chart-topper "We Found Love" and US top five single "Where Have You Been", the former of which was written and produced by Harris.
-He played the final version for Rihanna at the 2016 Coachella Music Festival.
-It was also played at the 2018 FIFA World Cup Final after the conclusion of the match.
+"This Is What You Came For" is a song by Scottish DJ and record producer Calvin Harris featuring Barbadian singer Rihanna.
+Released as a standalone single on 29 April 2016, by Sony Music UK and Westbury Road, the song was included on Harris' first compilation album, 96 Months (2024).
+Harris wrote the song with American singer-songwriter Taylor Swift, who was initially credited under the pseudonym Nils Sjöberg.
+Production was handled by Harris and Kuk Harrell.
+The song marked Rihanna and Harris's second collaboration, following "We Found Love" (2011).

 The single debuted at number two on the UK Singles Chart.
 It peaked at number three on the US Billboard Hot 100, becoming Rihanna's 21st top-five song and Harris's second; the song is currently Harris's highest-peaking single as a lead artist in the US.
 It became Rihanna's 25th and Harris's fourth chart-topper on the Dance Club Songs and also reached number one on the US Hot Dance/Electronic Songs; the single became the 12th number one for Rihanna and Harris's tenth on the sister chart Dance/Mix Show Airplay.
 It topped the charts in 12 countries including Australia, Canada and Ireland, and peaked within the top ten in France, Finland, the Netherlands, Belgium, Germany, New Zealand and Switzerland.
 A music video for the song premiered on 17 June 2016 and features Rihanna in an open cube with images projected on the inside walls.